CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

 + Opened the cloned folder in Visual Studio Code
 + Created a Language resource
 + Created a question answering project
-+ Added a sources to the knowledge base
++ Added a source to the knowledge base
 + Edited the knowledge base
-+ Trained and test the knowledge base
++ Trained and tested the knowledge base
-+ Deployed and test the knowledge base
++ Deployed and tested the knowledge base
 + Created a bot for the knowledge base

 ### You have successfully completed the Hands-on lab!